Jc-alt logo

 Intro

-An Anagram is a word or phrase formed by rearranging the letters of a different word or phrase, typically using all the original letters exactly once.
+Given two strings s and t, return true if t is an anagram of s, and false otherwise.
+An Anagram is a word or phrase formed by rearranging the letters of a different word using all original letters exactly once.

 Example Input 'S'Example Input 'T'Output